G-ier/dokurag/README.md

+_Version 2.0.1 · 250914_

 # DokuRAG

 Document RAG (Retrieval-Augmented Generation) with CLI tool for managing PDF documents and querying them with AI.

 ## Quick Start

-DokuRAG has a simple command-line interface for uploading PDF documents to a vector database from the folder 'data' and querying them with an AI assistant.
+DokuRAG has a simple command-line interface for uploading PDF documents to Weviate from the folder 'data' and querying them with an AI assistant.
 You can also upload and query at the same time with one command.

 How to use this experimental RAG system is very simple.
 Follow the conceptual steps below to use the system easily:
 1. Upload documents to the "data" folder - Store command (-s)